-D. Record Keeping and Excise Tax Reporting Requirements

-- 1. The host winery and the tenant winery shall maintain a record of the movement or transfer of raw materials or vinous liquor when introduced to the alternating proprietor licensed premises and when moved from crush pad to tank. - 2.
-Any transfer of vinous liquor to or from the alternating proprietor licensed premises shall be recorded in the business records of each winery. - 3.
-All wineries engaged in the activities described herein must maintain control over their separate business records at all times.
-Whether such records are maintained on the alternating proprietor licensed premises or the dedicated premises, tenant wineries must provide access to all records when requested by any enforcement officer, without authorization of the host winery or other tenant wineries.

-4. On or before the 20th day of each month, on forms prescribed by the department, each tenant winery shall file a report of the preceding month's alternating proprietor licensed premises operations.
+- D. Record Keeping and Excise Tax Reporting Requirements - 1.
+Both the host and tenant manufacturer shall maintain a record of the movement or transfer of raw materials when introduced to the alternating proprietor licensed premises, and when moved to or from fermentation. - Any transfer of malt or vinous liquor to or from the alternating proprietor licensed premises shall be recorded in the business records of each manufacturer. - 3.
+All manufacturers engaged in the activities described herein must maintain control over their separate business records at all times.
+Whether such records are maintained on the alternating proprietor licensed premises or the dedicated premises, tenant manufacturers must provide access to all records when requested by any enforcement officer, without authorization of the host or other tenant manufacturers. - 4.
+On or before the 20th day of each month, on forms prescribed by the department, each tenant manufacturer shall file a report of the preceding month's alternating proprietor licensed premises operations.
 Such report shall be filed with the Monthly Report of Excise Tax, as required by 12-47-503, C.R.S. and related regulations.